ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

     ((diameter) => diameter * 3.14159265)(1 + 1)
       //=> 6.2831853
 ```
 What happened internally is that the expression `1 + 1` was evaluated first, resulting in `2`.
-Then our circumference function was applied to `2`.^1
+Then our circumference function was applied to `2`.`note`

->^1: We said that you can't apply a function to an expression.
+>`note` We said that you can't apply a function to an expression.
 You *can* apply a function to one or more functions.
 Functions are values!
 This has interesting applications, and they will be explored much more thoroughly in [Functions That Are Applied to Functions](#consumers).

 We'll see [below](#call-by-sharing) that while JavaScript always calls by value, the notion of a "value" has additional subtlety.
 But before we do, let's look at variables.